fractal-analytics-platform/fractal-server/docs/internals/data_access.md

 These project directories are the only allowed base folders for Fractal-dataset zarr directories, both in terms of Fractal metadata
 (stored in the database at `Dataset.zarr_dir` - with a valid example being `"/tmp/user-project-dir-1/my-dataset` and an invalid example being `/tmp/somewhere-else/my-dataset`) and in terms of on-disk OME-Zarr data (which should be written within `Dataset.zarr_dir`).
-For this reason, it makes sense that the project directories of a given Fractal user are read-write-accessible on-disk for the corresponding cluster user.
+For this reason, it makes sense that the project directories of a given Fractal user are read/write-accessible on disk for the corresponding cluster user.

 > **Note**: Fractal does not let a user create a dataset with a `Dataset.zarr_dir` which is not a subfolder of any of their `project_dirs`.

 Regarding shared projects, a meaningful on-disk access pattern depends on the kind of collaboration which is meant to happen:

-* If both the project owner and the guest are expected to run jobs that modify data on-disk, then it's meaningful that both their cluster users have read/write on-disk access.
+* If both the project owner and the guest are expected to run jobs that modify data on disk, then it's meaningful that both their cluster users have read/write on-disk access.
 * If the guest is only meant to look at data, without running jobs on the cluster, then the corresponding on-disk access is not required.